begeekmyfriend/bplustree/README.md

 make coverage
 ```

-And the code coverage report HTML file is in `./build/coverage/index.html`.
+And the code coverage report HTML file will be seen in `./build/coverage/index.html`.